Ring Video Doorbell 2 full review

-The original Ring Video Doorbell proved extremely popular in the UK, providing consumers with an easy way to see who is at the door – even if they aren’t at home.
-Following the success, the Ring Video Doorbell 2 was announced in June 2017, boasting improvements including an improved design and 1080p streaming, but is it enough to pay the extra £20?
+The original Ring Video Doorbell proved extremely popular, providing you with an easy way to see who is at the door – even if you aren’t at home.
+The Ring Video Doorbell 2 is more expensive but boasts improvements including an improved design and 1080p streaming, but is it enough to pay the extra?

-It’s also worth mentioning that access to Ring’s cloud services will cost an additional £2.50 per month – an expense that should be noted before buying the Ring 2.
+It’s also worth mentioning that access to Ring’s cloud services will cost an additional £2.50 / $3 per month.

 Ring Video Doorbell 2: Design and build